Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- Dynamic Route Parameters:-
+- **Dynamic Route Parameters**:-

-    Dynamic route parameters are used to access dynamic values from the URL.
+    **Dynamic route parameters** are used to access dynamic values from the URL.

     - Calling component in route with a dynamic route parameter in the path use prop object useParams hook

-        - useParams(OLD React version below 6.4):- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.
+        - **useParams** (OLD React version below 6.4):- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.

         Syntax:-